You’ve known for a while now that someone you care about is going through a rough patch with money.

 There could be a whole host of reasons why they’re struggling, some you may not even be aware of.
 Maybe they recently had their hours cut at work, or their partner walked out.
-It may even be a case of too much retail therapy.
+Perhaps their household expenses have been creeping up in price over time (you no doubt know yourself how expensive things are these days).
 You want to help but don’t know how.

 Penny for your thoughts?